ariffjeff/houdini-packages/README.md

 # houdini-packages
 An easy, generalized configuration setup for allowing Houdini to locate and use any plugins HDAs, plugins, and scripts.
 This is most useful for those looking to switch from the legacy `houdini.env` method.

-Most of the provided `.json` package files are configured on the idea that all of your HDAs, plugins, and scripts are placed in a single custom directory in some  arbitrary location of your choice.
+All of the provided `.json` package files (except `redshift.json`) are configured on the idea that all of your HDAs, plugins, and scripts are placed in a single custom directory in some  arbitrary location of your choice.
 This makes managing everything convenient.

 Each package file uses multiple arbitrary variables for ease of readability and editing.